How to Make a Login Password Guesser in Python

 As we mentioned, Metasploitable is a virtual machine.
 So, we need some kind of virtualization tool to run Metasploitable.
 We will make use of VMWare.
 To download VMWare, go here.
 Please note that for Metasploitable, there is a player (free) and a pro version (paid).
 If you want full access, obviously go for the paid one.
 However, the player version is good.
 You can go on with this tutorial with any version.
 After downloading, you install it on your computer.
 It’s a pretty straightforward process.
 After installing, Launch it and your screen should be like this:

 Next up, we get Metasploitable.
 You can get that here.
-After installing Metasploitable, on your VM screen, similar to the one I just shared, select the Open a Virtual Machine option, navigate to the directory where Metasploitable is saved, and select the VMware virtual machine file.
+After installing Metasploitable, on your VM screen, like the one I just shared, select the Open a Virtual Machine option, navigate to the directory where Metasploitable is saved, and select the VMware virtual machine file.
 After that, you should see Metasploitable on the left part of your screen.

 To launch, click on Metasploitable and select Play virtual machine.
-Give it some time to launch, then you will be asked to enter login details.
+Give it some time to launch; then you will be asked to enter login details.
 The default username and password is msfadmin.
 When you enter this, you’ll be logged in and presented with a terminal.
 In the terminal, type in ifconfig.
 You should see an output similar to the following:

 Select DVWA. and you'd see this: